-Modern medicine and science have allowed opportunities for conceiving children through artificial insemination, in vitro fertilization, and embryo transplantation.
+Modern medicine and science have given hope to those who previously could not conceive children.
+New opportunities for conceiving children have emerged through artificial insemination, in vitro fertilization, and embryo transplantation.
 These new techniques have also created legal questions and disputes regarding the child's status and the rights and designation of the parents.

 The following is an overview of the science and legal implications of artificial conception.